setms/book/docs/software.md

 or operation using a state machine @@UML.

 The most common representations of FSMs are state transition tables and state diagrams.
-A **state transition table** is a matrix where the rows are inputs, the columns are states, and the cells indicate the new state and output.
+A **state transition table** is a matrix where the rows are inputs, the columns are states, and the cells contain the new state and output.
 A downside of state transition tables is that many cells may be empty.
 In that case, a state diagram may be a better representation.

-A **state diagram** or state transition diagram is directed graph where the nodes correspond to the states Q, and the edges to transitions defined by $ \delta $.
+A **state diagram** is a directed graph where the nodes correspond to the states Q and the edges to transitions defined by $ \delta $.
-The edges are labeled with the input defined by $ \Sigma $ and optionally with the output defined by $ \lambda $:
+The edge labels are inputs from $ \Sigma $ and optionally may contain the output defined by $ \lambda $:

 ![Sample state diagram](https://i.stack.imgur.com/E8i9t.png)